Money

 Bryon Riesch Paralysis Foundation (brpf.org)

-Typical charitable grants to individuals have provided home and transportation accessibility assistance to those living with mobility disabilities with preference purpose going to those living with spinal cord injury.
+Typical charitable grants help with home and transportation accessibility for people with mobility disabilities, especially those with spinal cord injuries.

 High Fives Non-Profit Foundation